What is a Person with a Disability?

 All applicants must meet the basic qualifications for housing by HABC.
 In other words, an applicant must meet the income guidelines, pass screening of HABC eligibility criteria, and be able to meet and agree to abide by the provisions of the lease.

-Reasonable Accommodation Request Forms are available at the housing development where you live, at the 504 Coordination Office, and may be downloaded from this website.
+Reasonable Accommodation Request Forms are available at the management office of the housing development where you live, from the Housing Choice Voucher Office, at the 504 Coordination Office, and may be downloaded from this website.
 The 504 Coordination Office is responsible for monitoring HABC's compliance with the agency's Reasonable Accommodation Policy.
-The 504 Coordination Office is located at 417 E. Fayette Street, Suite 1305, Baltimore, Maryland 21202.
+The 504 Coordination Office is located at 417 E. Fayette Street, 13th Floor, Baltimore, Maryland 21202.
+The Housing Choice Voucher Program Office is located at 1225 W. Pratt St., Baltimore, MD 21223.

-You may also request the form by calling the housing management office at your development or you may call the 504 Coordination Office at 443-984-1792 or you may use the Maryland Relay System.
+You may also request the form by calling the housing management office at your development or you may call the 504 Coordination Office at 443-984-1792 or the Housing Choice Voucher Program Office at 443-984-2222.
+If you are deaf or hard of hearing, you call using the Maryland Relay System (dial 711).
 A copy of the form may be mailed to you.
-If you need assistance in completing the form, ask the management staff at your development for assistance or call the 504 Coordination Office.
+If you need assistance in completing the form, ask the management staff at your development (public housing residents) or the Housing Choice Voucher Program Office (voucher participants) for assistance or call the 504 Coordination Office.
 If needed, the management staff will provide a reader or sign language interpreter.
-If you are applying for a reasonable accommodation for a family member, you will be asked questions about what family member has a disability and which kind of accommodation is requested.
+If you are applying for a reasonable accommodation for a family member, you will be asked questions about which family member has a disability and what kind of accommodation is requested.

-You will be asked to provide confirmation about your need for the requested accommodation from a medical professional or qualified service provider.
-The medical professional or qualified service provider may be asked to certify and explain how the accommodation you have requested will be effective in accommodating your disability.
+You may be asked to provide confirmation about your need for the requested accommodation from a medical professional or qualified service provider.
+The medical professional or qualified service provider may be asked to verify that you have a disability and explain how the accommodation you have requested will be effective in accommodating your disability.
 It is important that you meet any deadlines for requests for information.
 Failure to respond in a timely manner may result in your request being delayed or denied.
-If you need more time to respond, let your management office, the Housing Application Office or the 504 Coordination Office know.
+If you need more time to respond, let your management office, the Admissions and Leasing Office (public housing), the Housing Choice Voucher Program Office or the 504 Coordination Office know.
 HABC may ask questions pertaining to your requested accommodation.
-HABC will not however, ask questions regarding the nature of your disability.
+However, HABC will not ask questions regarding your medical history or medical diagnosis and will not ask for your medical records.

 During the process of evaluating your request, you or HABC staff may request a meeting to discuss the requested accommodation.
 The meeting will be held at a location that is accessible to you.
 You may have a friend or advocate with you at the meeting.
 You may also request a reader or sign language interpreter and one will be provided by the HABC.
 If you are unable to come to an office, the meeting may be held by telephone or, if you are a resident, the meeting may be held at your home.

 You may submit the request in writing, orally, or use another equally effective means of communication to request the accommodation.
-Upon receiving the request, housing management and/or the 504 Coordination Office will respond to the request within twenty (20) business days.
+Upon receiving the request, HABC will respond to the request within twenty (20) business days to let you know the request has been received and if additional information is needed to process your request.
 "Business days" mean those days of the week that do not include Saturdays, Sundays and holidays observed by HABC.
-HABC will consent to or deny the request within thirty (30) business days after receiving all needed information and documentation from the resident.
+HABC will approve or deny the request within thirty (30) business days after receiving all needed information and documentation needed to make a decision.
 Exceptions to the 30-day period for notification of HABC's decision on the request should be provided to the resident in writing setting forth the reasons for the delay.

 Who Can I Go To If I Have Questions?

-you may call HABC's 504 Coordination Office at anytime in the process.
+You may call HABC's 504 Coordination Office at anytime in the process.
 If you have questions about information that is requested from you or, if you don't understand the procedures or you are not sure what kind of accommodation might be available for your situation, you should call the 504 Coordination Office at 443-984-1792.
-Please remember that if you have a hearing impairment, you may use the Maryland Relay System 24 hours a day, 7 days a week by calling 711.
+Please remember that if you are deaf or hard of hearing, you may use the Maryland Relay System by calling 711.
 The 504 Coordination Office can help determine what kind of accommodation is reasonable and will meet your needs.

 Some Things To Keep In Mind